-Here you will learn how to decorate for Valentines with these cute wooden Valentine gingerbread houses.
-Along with simple steps on how to make these adorable wooden gingerbread houses to add to your hutch, mantle or anywhere in your home.
+Here you will learn how to decorate for Valentines with this cute DIY wood Valentine gingerbread house.
+Along with simple steps on how to make these adorable wooden gingerbread houses to add to your hutch, mantle, or anywhere in your home.
 Plus more inspiration from some talented friends.

 I love Valentine's day and I love bringing you loads of ideas.
-In this post, we will decorate for Valentines with this cute wooden gingerbread house DIY and then at the end, I am sharing some more ideas from my talented friends on Instagram.
+In this post, we will decorate for Valentine's with this cute DIY wood gingerbread house, and then at the end, I am sharing some more ideas from my talented friends on Instagram.

 You are going to LOVE these ideas!!! 😉